in

 This color combination can fit almost any design style that you could possibly think of, including vintage, modern, and custom-made.
 You can easily apply these colors to your furniture pieces, too.

-The trick to working with gold walls is integrating colors that will balance the lustrous metallic color out.
+The trick to working with golden walls is integrating colors that will balance the lustrous metallic color.

 Neutrals with Deep Tones